-If you’re unfamiliar with HTML using professional signature editor software is the best choice to add your new badge.
-You don’t want to muck up the pre-existing HTML elements trying to add a Google Play and App Store badge.
-You’ll also be able to check out a preview of your signature before you finalize it so you know it looks how you imagine it.
+If you’re unfamiliar with HTML, using professional signature editor software is the best choice to add your new badge.
+You would rather not muck up the pre-existing HTML elements trying to add a Google Play and App Store badge.
+You’ll also be able to check out a preview of your signature before you finalize it, so you know it looks how you imagine it.

 - To add your badge using the downloaded image file, start by extracting the .zip file.